Jennifer Bowen, MDiv, RMFT, [email protected]

 Betty is our Director of the Linking Lives/Building Attachment program and the Artistic Director of Shalem’s RE-create Outreach Art Studio.

 Betty is a registered art therapist with the Canadian Art Therapy Association and the Ontario Art Therapy Association, and she is a certified play therapist with Play Therapy International.
-Betty is a member of ATTACH (Association for Treatment and Training in the Attachment of Children), an international coalition of professionals and families dedicated to helping those with attachment difficulties by sharing their knowledge, talents and resources.
 Betty holds a Master’s degree in Child and Adolescent Studies from the University of Guelph.
 She also completed the Masters-level program at the Toronto Art Therapy Institute.
-Betty has completed the advanced-level training with Dr. Daniel Hughes, the leading North American practitioner and trainer in Dyadic Developmental Psychotherapy (DDP), and is certified as a supervisor by the the Dyadic Psychotherapy Institute.
-She meets regularly with CoPlace, a group of senior clinicians using DDP in Ontario.
+Betty has completed the advanced-level training with Dr. Daniel Hughes, the leading North American practitioner and trainer in Dyadic Developmental Psychotherapy (DDP), and is certified as a practitioner, consultant and trainer in DDP.
+Betty is the chair of the Dyadic Developmental Psychotherapy Institute.

 Michelle DeBoer, BA, Grad.
 Dipl., RP, [email protected]